OpenNTF/dojo-webpack-plugin/README.md

 Dojo loader extensions generally cannot be used with Webpack.
 There are several config only approaches to dealing with Dojo loader extensions that don't require changing your application's code.

-* Replace the Dojo loader extension with a compatible Webpack extension.
+* Use the NormalModuleReplacementPlugin to replace the Dojo loader extension with a compatible Webpack extension.
 For example, the `dojo/text` loader extension can be replaced with the Webpack `raw` loader extension.
 This can be done with code similar to the following in your `webpack.config.js`.

         plugins: {
             new require("dojo-webpack-plugin)({...}),